-a duo public lecture (including 20 minutes interval) by
+a duo public lecture (including an interval) by

 Professor Anna Marie Roos

-School of History & Heritage, University of Lincoln
+School of Humanities & Heritage, University of Lincoln

 School of Mathematics & Physics, University of Lincoln